Privacy-Preserving Empathy Detection in Video Interactions: Introduction

 \section{Introduction}

 \IEEEPARstart{E}{mpathy}, as defined in social psychology \citep{davis1996empathy,hoffman2000empathy}, refers to an individual's capacity to perceive, comprehend and vicariously experience the emotional state of others.
-This interpersonal skill has practical significance in a variety of interaction contexts, such as human-robot interactions (HRIs), clinical communication and educational settings.
-Training intervention to nurture this skill requires \textit{measurement}\footnote{We use the terms `measurement', `detection' and `prediction' interchangeably.} of empathy.
+This interpersonal skill has practical significance in a variety of interaction contexts such as \acp{HRI}, clinical communication and educational settings.
+A training intervention to nurture this skill requires \textit{assessment}\footnote{We use the terms `assessment', `measurement', `detection' and `prediction' interchangeably.} of empathy.
 Current assessment approaches rely on self-reported questionnaires or labour-intensive manual analysis by external observers \citep{bas2020empathy}.
-Automated empathy detection through machine learning techniques has gained momentum over the past decade \citep{hasan2025empathy}.
-While the majority of this progress has occurred within natural language processing contexts, i.e., detecting empathy in textual content, empathy detection from video data remains relatively under-explored \citep{hasan2025empathy}.
-Towards this direction, this paper measures empathy from video-based behavioural cues.
+Automated empathy detection through \ac{ML} techniques has gained momentum over the past decade \citep{hasan2025empathy}.
+While the majority of this progress has occurred within natural language processing contexts, \ie{} detecting empathy in textual content, empathy detection from video data remains relatively under-explored \citep{hasan2025empathy}.
+Towards this direction, this paper measures empathy from videos of human interactions.
+Specifically, we measure the level of empathy elicited by storytelling, \ie{} the extent to which a listener demonstrates empathy towards others portrayed in a story \citep{mathur-acii-hri,keen2006theory}.